Derry Murkin

-Derry John Murkin (born 27 July 1999) is an English professional footballer who plays as a left-back for club Utrecht.
+Derry John Murkin (born 27 July 1999) is an English professional footballer who plays as a left-back for club Derby County.

+Murkin started his footballing career at Volendam in 2015, with his first senior appearances being at Jong Volendam, before progressing to the first team in 2019.
+In 2023, Murkin would leave the Netherlands to join Schalke 04 of Germany for two season before returning to the Netherlands where he joined Utrecht in 2025.
+In February 2026, Murkin moved to England and signed with Derby County.

 Early life

 Murkin was born in Colchester before his mother's job saw his family relocate to the Netherlands at the age of four.

 Career

 Volendam

 Murkin played youth football for ZVV Zaandijk, KFC Koog aan de Zaan, VPV Purmersteijn, and Fortuna Wormerveer, before joining Volendam's youth academy in 2015.
 In the 2018–19 season, he scored 21 goals in 34 appearances for Jong FC Volendam, the second team, helping them to a Derde Divisie league title.
 Halfway through the 2018–19 season, Murkin also made his professional first-team debut for Volendam, coming on as a substitute in a 3–1 loss to Eindhoven in the Eerste Divisie on 18 January 2019.
 He scored his first goal for Volendam on 22 November 2019, giving the Palingboeren a 2–0 lead in the 32nd minute, which eventually proved decisive in the 2–1 away victory against Excelsior.

 Murkin made his breakthrough in the 2020–21 season, as he was repositioned as a left-back under head coach Wim Jonk, due to Gijs Smal's departure to Twente.
 He made six goals and provided seven assists in 32 total appearances that season, and his performances earned him the award of Volendam Talent of the season.